irajwinder/GraphQL/README.md

 ## Dependencies

-- [Apollo](https://www.apollographql.com/): A GraphQL client for Swift.
+- [Apollo](https://www.apollographql.com/docs/ios): A GraphQL client for Swift.
-- [CountryAPI]: A generated Swift package based on the GraphQL schema for the countries API.
+- CountryAPI: A generated Swift package based on the GraphQL schema for the countries API.

 ## How to Use